Stadium High School Bowl

 There are 814 stairs up and 814 stairs down (total 1,628 steps / total 3,256 steps for the 2 lap option).
 The steps range from about 6 inches to 11 inches high.

 Participants will line up fastest to slowest mile time.
 While not a perfect measurement, the mile is the distance many people will know–and it is a likely indicator of how quickly one will complete the race.
 We do reserve the right to move some people into slower time slots if we believe that it is a safer place for a participant to run.
 The race will begin following the national anthem at 0900 and will start with a cannon shot.
 Racers will leave on a 5-10 second interval.
 Individuals will leave with one or two other racers, depending upon the number of racers.
 We ask for your patience and understanding during this process.
 Walkers will follow the last timed runners.
 We intend to create a safe competitive event.

-If you have registered, but not picked up your race packet prior, then you will need to arrive at 8:00AM.
+If you have registered, but have not picked up your race packet prior, then you will need to arrive at 8:00AM.
 Packet pick up on the field is from 8:00AM-8:30AM.
-If you are registering on race day, then you will need to arrive by 8:00AM.
-Race day registration is from 8:00AM-8:30AM.
-The intent is to ensure the race starts on time at 9:00AM.

 I ran the one lap route with iMapMyRun and it is .73 miles.
 Do not expect to get anywhere near your ‘personal best’ for a mile time in this race.
-Last year’s times ranged from 10:47 to 40+ minutes.
-Check out the 2016 winning times!
+One-lap averages 22 minutes and two-lap averages 45 minutes.
+Check out the 2022 winning times!

 Run stairs.
 Unlike many tower races, participants will go down as well as up.
 We encourage running stairs at local stadiums.
 Surprisingly the ‘downs’ tend to hurt more.
 Stair climbing equipment at gyms never train stepping down, and those muscles will certainly be exercised during this race.